-Transferring the files in the work library to your PC
+Transferring the files in the work area to your PC

-Using the 'premastering information' list created from the NENDCDM command you must now transfer all of the saved image files plus the QDSETMAP file, as listed in the report, from the work library up to your PC.
+Using the 'premastering information' list created from the NENDCDM command you must now transfer all of the saved image files plus the QDSETMAP file, as listed in the report, from the work area up to your PC.

 The method of transfer is not important, but you must ensure that your transfer program does not alter it in any way.
 No translation or conversion of the file is allowed.
-If you are using FTP to transfer the file you must specify a BINary mode transfer.
+If you are using FTP to transfer the file you must specify a BINary mode transfer to ensure no transformation or conversion is attempted during the copy.